eclewlow/Prophet6SoundLibrarian/README.md

 Prophet6SoundLibrarian would not be possible without the Mac Java MIDI SysEx implementation that Derek Cook has so arduously developed.
 The library can be found here https://github.com/DerekCook/CoreMidi4J.
 CoreMidi4J is provided similarly under the Eclipse Public License 1.0.

+## System Requirements

+Requirements as far as I know:
+- JRE 14.0.1
+- Mac OS Monterey (12.6)

+I've only tested this on my Mac.
+It may work from n other systems.

 ## Installation

 ### Standalone Prophet 6 Sound Librarian download